fpagliughi/sockpp/README.md

 **Twitter:** [@fmpagliughi](https://twitter.com/fmpagliughi)

-## Unreleased Features in this Branch
+## New in v0.5

-- Updated the hierarchy of network address classes, now derived from a common base class.
+- (Breaking change) Updated the hierarchy of network address classes, now derived from a common base class.
     - Removed `sock_address_ref` class.
 Now a C++ reference to `sock_address` will replace it (i.e. `sock_address&`).
     - `sock_address` is now an abstract base class.
     - All the network address classes now derive from `sock_address`